-Robert E. Holmes Jr. created the chair in August 2014, and Piquero filled the position in June 2016.
+Robert E. Holmes Jr. created the chair in August 2014, and Piquero filled the position in June 2016 and left UT Dallas in 2020.
 The professorship supports the research and scholarly activities of the chair holder.

 Piquero’s research areas include white-collar crime, criminological theory and women and crime.